basarat/typescript-async/02 promise/README.md

   // throw new Error('message');  => good
 ```
 ***Select the new Error***
 A promise rejection should only be done in exceptional circumstances, and just like it is bad practice to throw a raw string, it is bad practice to reject a promise with a raw string.
-Always use the error constructor `new Error`.
+Always use the error constructor `new Error` when rejecting a promise.

 ***Delete all the code***
-Alright, now that we understand the fundamentals of promise creation and its fate, lets look into the concept of a promise *chain*.
+Alright, now that we understand the fundamentals of promise creation and its resolved/rejected fate, lets look into the concept of a promise *chain*.

 * The `then` function creates a new promise.
 * This new promise is distinct from the original promise
+* We can verify that by simply comparing it to the original promise.
 ```js
 const first = new Promise<number>((resolve, reject) => {
   resolve(123);